leap71/leap71.github.io/coding-for-engineers/7-design-an-aircraft-in-an-afternoon.md

 If you have a complex system, a good approach is usually *divide et impera*, Divide and Conquer.

 What worked for the Romans, works for engineers.
-You split a plane into subcomponents, and define the *physical* connecting interfaces.
+You split a machine into subcomponents, and define the *physical* connecting interfaces.
 Now everyone can work on their part, and, as long as it fits the agreed-upon interface, you are fine.

 But do this too early, and now your plane looks like a cobbled-together LEGO toy.
 And it certainly is not globally optimized.
 So, Divide and Conquer using CAD and physical interfaces is really not that great.
 To define good physical interfaces, you already have to have a very detailed design specification of the plane.
 So, you can't really iterate.
 But still, this is how we do it in CAD.
 We divide the plane into many subcomponents with well-defined physical interfaces.
 And we accept that the rigidity of this approach means that we will not get to an optimal design.

 And that's it.

-Again, in software it used to be similar — sure, you could split your code things into modules, but if every variable and every function needed to used in the right way, and a misstep would affect the stability of the entire code base, if every change to the code triggered rewrites in other places — you were forced into a very rigid way of working.
+Again, in software it used to be similar — sure, you could split your code things into modules, but if every variable and every function had to be used in the right way, and a misstep would affect the stability of the entire code base, if every change to the code triggered rewrites in other places — you were forced into a very rigid way of working.

 The same rigid way all engineers work today.